JonMackey/SubsetFontCreator/Readme.md

 All of the other export options are selected in the application's main window.
 These options are:
 * Font - any ttf or otf font supported by FreeType
 * Font size - the font size in points.
-* Glyph data format - 1 bit, 1 bit rotated, and 8 bit for antialiased text.
-8 bit is exported when the 1 bit checkbox is unchecked.
+* Glyph data format - RGB antialiased, 1 bit, 1 bit rotated with either horizontal or vertical addressing.
 * Subset string - a UTF-8 string that defines the set of glyphs to export.
 * 16 or 32 bit glyph data offsets.
-In general 16 should be used.
-The XFont class described below currently doesn't handle 32 bit offsets.
+The option to export 32 bit offsets is no longer exposed in the GUI because XFont only supports 16 bit offsets.

 Press "Helper…" to display the subset string helper window.
 This window allows you to create the subset string by typing or pasting text containing the characters you plan to use into the helper window's text field.